llorracc/as.180.369/materials/pitch/README.md

 3. **CC, TA's** overview of term paper & process (15 mins): What is the overall goal of the term paper?
 What process will we follow?
 What do we want to accomplish through the pitch process?

 **Homework**
-- Choose your a topic for your pitch
+- Choose a topic for your pitch
 - Prepare a markdown file in your contrib folder with your thoughts on the topic and what your initial hypothesis for the relationship is.
 Write two paragraphs.
 - You are welcome to use resources like ChatGPT for this assignment.